maria-hampel/hpc-workspace-v2/README.md

 note: setcap tests will fail with ASAN error messages if sysctl `fs.suid_dumpable = 2`
 Update: turned out that capability version seems to have restrictions in docker, can only be tested fully in VM
-TODO: remove capabuility tests from docker
+TODO: remove capability tests from docker

 ### testing with VM

-Vagrant files are provided to allow testing with rocky linux 8 and rocky linux 9. this should allow to test capability version as well as setup with root_squash filesystems.
+Vagrant files are provided to allow testing with rocky linux 8 and rocky linux 9. this should allow to test capability version.

 ```
 cd vm/rocky-8